BACK PAIN

 It is true that if you cannot actively influence the S shape, for example by stretching your upper back, this can lead to complaints.

-Upper back complaints often manifest themselves in pain and stiffness between the shoulder blades and / or at the bottom of the neck. coughing, sneezing or deep breathing can also become sensitive or even painful.
+Upper back pain often manifests as back pain and stiffness between the shoulder blades and/or at the base of the neck. coughing, sneezing or deep breathing can also become sensitive or even painful.

 Most of the upper back complaints are caused by the inability of the vertebrae of the upper back to fully stretch.
 If your upper back is continuously in a curved position and cannot stretch properly, then this can have a lot of consequences…